Logo

 Key Regulatory Authorities

 The Cbe is the primary regulator, and no other body claims jurisdiction over crypto.
-Under Law No. 194 of 2020, creating, issuing, promoting, or transacting in digital assets without Cbe authorization is prohibited.
+Under Law No. 194 of 2020, creating, issuing, promoting, or conducting transactions in digital assets without Cbe authorization is prohibited.

 Licensing and Registration Requirements

-No crypto exchanges or related businesses are licensed.
-Operating requires prior approval from the Cbe, and none had been granted as of 2026.
+No crypto exchanges or crypto-related businesses are licensed.
+In principle, operating requires prior approval from the Cbe, and none had been granted as of 2026.

 Aml & Kyc Requirements

-Because cryptocurrency activity is unlawful, there are no bespoke Aml or Kyc rules for crypto entities.
-General Aml obligations apply to financial institutions, but crypto remains outside the formal financial system.
+Because cryptocurrency activity is treated as unlawful, there are no bespoke Aml or Kyc rules specifically tailored to crypto entities.
+General Aml obligations can apply to financial institutions within Egypt, but crypto activity remains outside the formal financial system.

 Taxation of Cryptocurrency

-There is no dedicated tax regime for cryptocurrencies.
-Income from digital assets is not formally recognized for tax purposes, yet profits from banned trading can still lead to penalties or asset seizure.
-If gains are discovered, authorities may still treat them as undeclared income or proceeds tied to prohibited activity, which can trigger broader compliance scrutiny even without crypto-specific tax rules.
+Egypt does not have a dedicated tax regime for cryptocurrencies.
+Income from digital assets is not recognized under crypto-specific rules, but profits arising from prohibited trading can still result in legal consequences, including confiscation.
+If assets or proceeds come to the authorities’ attention, they may be treated as undeclared income or as tied to prohibited activity—potentially widening compliance scrutiny even without crypto-specific tax provisions.

 Regulation of Icos, Stos, and Other Assets

-Icos, Stos, and comparable instruments are not separately regulated.
-They fall under the general prohibition on issuing and trading digital assets.
+Icos, Stos, and similar instruments are not separately regulated under a dedicated regime.
+They are generally encompassed by the broader prohibition on issuing and trading digital assets.

 Egypt’s Crypto Policies